quattor/data-warehouse/README.md

 Help
 ----
-If at any time the source of an error cannot be determinde it is best to just delete the entire contents of the profiles folder and reimport them.
+If at any time the source of an error cannot be determined it is best to just delete the entire contents of the profiles folder and reimport them.

 NB.
 This triggers a full re-index on next use, so will take some time.